 Certified Producer's Certificate (CPC)

-If you produce fresh fruits, nuts, vegetables, shell eggs, honey, flowers or nursery stock in California you can apply for a Certified Producers Certificate (CPC) from the county where production occurs.
+If you produce fresh fruits, nuts, vegetables, herbs, cultivated mushrooms, shell eggs, honey, cut flowers, unprocessed grains, and nursery stock in California you can apply for a Certified Producers Certificate (CPC) from the county where production occurs.
 Please read the instructions below before starting the application.
 Producers must practice the agricultural arts, which includes directive or actual responsibility for all the actions of planting, growing, fertilizing, irrigating, cultivating, pest control, and harvesting.
 Producers must also show that they have control of the property where production occurs.
 If you do not own the property, please see the requirements for Farm Leases below.

 CPCs will only be issued for producers to sell at CFMs.
 If you are applying for a CPC in order to establish an approved source, your application will be denied and you will be referred to San Mateo County's Environmental Health Department.